blainehindman-eecs/EE324/Project 3 Submission/README.md

 # Project 3 - The AXI4 Bus
-Videos of File labled as ".mov"
+Videos of File labled as ".MOV"

 Part 1-  Demonstrate AXI4-Lite Read/Write Transaction at Runtime (Complete Correspondingly To My Code)